 How insurance is transforming for the digital age

-While many other sectors within the finance industry have been rapidly digitalizing over the last decade or so, there’s one sector that has been lagging behind: insurance.
-Despite being a necessity for almost every part of our personal and business lives, the insurance processes, transactions, and vital decisions, have been essentially the same for decades.
+While many other sectors within the finance industry have been turning more and more digital over the last decade or so, there’s one sector that has been lagging behind: insurance.
+Despite being a necessity for almost every part of our personal and business lives, the insurance processes, transactions, and vital decisions have been essentially the same for decades.

 But in recent years, that’s all started to change.
 Insurance has transformed.
 Insurtech has moved front and center.
 As our CEO, Dirk Kruse, said in his recent interview with InsurTech Digital, the industry now has a huge technological opportunity to create new business models and customer experiences.

 In this blog, we’ll examine how insurance and insurtech are transforming for the digital age, and how providers, businesses and customers are all starting to benefit.

 At the forefront of the insurtech revolution is embedded insurance.
 A subsector of embedded finance (more on that in our ‘What is embedded finance?’ blog), it involves embedding innovative insurance services via APIs into non-financial products or ecosystems to provide the smoothest possible customer journey.

 This allows all sorts of different options, such as payment protection, travel or home insurance, to be embedded into customer journeys and offered at the point of sale.
 It also provides reams of additional data that can be used to create new, flexible and targeted products.
 All of which provide businesses with new revenue streams and the opportunity to distinguish themselves from their competitors.
 In the meantime, insurance companies gain a new distribution channel.

 This is all made possible by licensed insurance providers adopting an Insurance-as-a-Service (IaaS) model.
 This way they outsource their insurance infrastructure to budding insurtechs and digital businesses looking to create their own insurance offering.
 This gives them access to a considerably larger customer base at far lower acquisition costs.